 Gardening

 An oldie, but a goodie.
 Remove the top of the eggs, leaving two-thirds intact.
 Wash the shells and carefully dry.
 Then decorate with felt tip pens.
-The usual is to draw a face to accompany the cress ‘hair’, but let imagination roam free!
+The usual is to draw a face to accompany the cress ‘hair’, but great creative!
 Next dampen some cotton wool balls in water and place one in each shell and then sprinkle some cress seeds on top.
 Put them in a sunny spot and in about 5-7 days it’ll be ready to harvest.
 Egg and cress sandwich anyone?

 Encouraging wildlife into your garden